ua-snap/dash-cc/README.md

 When deploying on AWS Elastic Beanstalk, a few environment variables must be set:

  * `DASH_REQUESTS_PATHNAME_PREFIX`: Path prefix on host, should be `/` for local development and `/tools/community-charts/` for current deploy on AWS
+ * `DATA_PREFIX`: Location of the CSV files for each community.
+Set to https://s3-us-west-2.amazonaws.com/community-charts/ unless reading from local `data` subdirectory.